 Is Natria a Good Alternative to Roundup?

-Natria compares well to Roundup because it kills the same broad variety of plants and weeds, and acts just as quickly.
+Natria compares well to Roundup because it kills the same wide range of plants and weeds, and acts just as quickly.
 However, beware of claims that Natria is a “natural” or “organic” weed killer.
 It does contain the herbicide Maleic Hydrazide as an active ingredient.
 Both Roundup and Natria contain ingredients that have been linked to environmental damage.
 On the bright side, Natria does not contain compounds that have been linked to cancer.
 So, Natria is a safer alternative to Roundup, but it is not completely natural or risk-free.